inc0/kolla-ansible-workshop/chapter1.md

 ```

 Now interfaces configuration.
 Kolla requires 2 interfaces minimum.
 One for control plane and another for flat network for Neutron.
 You can specify more interfaces for various roles, you can find more details about that here: https://docs.openstack.org/developer/kolla-ansible/production-architecture-guide.html#network-configuration

-For now use networks specified in handout.
+For Ubuntu:
 ```
-network_interface: "eth0"  # this is control plane, vxlan tunnels, storage and such
+network_interface: "ens3"  # this is control plane, vxlan tunnels, storage and such
-neutron_external_interface: "eth1"  # this is interface Neutron will use for flat external networking
+neutron_external_interface: "ens4"  # this is interface Neutron will use for flat external networking
 ```

 #### Specify which services we want to deploy